Joshua-David1/Shunya-CTF-Writeup/README.md

 3) This dumped all the tables contents.
 The password for the admin user was the flag.

 ### Can you break the key
-#### NOTE : :) Since this was a hard challenge, though it would be really difficult to crack, but it turned out to be quite simple.
+#### NOTE : :) Since this was a hard challenge, though it would be really difficult to crack and didn't take a look at it during the competition, but it turned out to be quite simple.
 (Cracked it after the competition).

 #### Approach
 1) This was also an AES challenge.
 The encrypted text along with the encryption function was given.
 The only thing needed was to write a decryption function and find out the key. <br>